httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 provided in {{examples-unsolicited}} and {{examples-solicited}}.

 A `Digest` field MAY contain multiple representation-data-digest values.
-This could be useful for responses expected to reside in caches shared by users with different browsers, for example.
+This could be useful to transition from weak algorithms or for responses expected to reside in caches shared by users with different browsers, for example.

 A recipient MAY ignore any or all of the representation-data-digests in a Digest